 * Did you ever seek out learning opportunities without encouragement from superiors or colleagues?

 Sales reps will often have to think on their feet when dealing with a client, a new product or something similar.
 It is also likely that one will need to fulfil different roles at once and adaptability is vital in this instance.

-* Explain a time when you encountered a major change in either your job or personal life, and how you adapted your behavior to accommodate this change.
+* Explain a time when you encountered a major change in either your job or personal life, and how you adapted your behaviour to accommodate this change.

 * Imagine that you have received negative feedback from your sales manager about your performance.
 What actions do you take?

 * What techniques do you employ to cope with stressful moments at work?

 Stumbling blocks and obstacles are par for the course in any job.
 A company needs a sales rep that is willing to face a problem head on and formulate solutions that are practical and can be implemented successfully.